gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Whenever a new DTLS connection is established, two 64-byte endpoint pair shared secrets are derived using the TLS-Exporter described in {{RFC5705}}.

-   After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3.
-Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.
+   After sending or receiving the DTLS client Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.

    When the endpoint has sent or received a close_notify on the old DTLS